 I don’t think my sister believes me, but she should.
 I’ve packed and unpacked several times to make sure everything has its place and that all this stuff will fit in the trailer and the panniers.
 On a bike, you have to be economical in deciding what you can carry, even with a fancy trailer.
 You don’t need much in the way of long distance cycling experience to know that.
 It’s simple physics.

-I run through my list again: two pairs of shorts, one pair of lightweight Rohan trousers, three T-shirts, short socks times five, because I’m going to get sweaty in the south-west of France with the August heat, and four pairs of pants for the same reason.
-Swimming costume, first aid kit, lotions and potions for insects and sun, insulated water bottle – empty – solar-powered light and solar-powered phone charger, battery-powered torch, wash kit with quick-drying micro-fibre towel, pair of flip-flops for the regular trips to and from the tent to the campsite showers and loos, plastic drinking cup and plate, penknife, a large scale map of the whole Atlantic coast so I can track my progress in the old-fashioned way, sans sat nav.
+I run through my list again: two pairs of shorts, one pair of padded cycling shorts, lightweight Rohan trousers, three T-shirts, short socks times five, because I’m going to get sweaty in the south-west of France with the August heat, and four pairs of pants for the same reason.
+Swimmers, first aid kit, lotions and potions for insects and sun, insulated water bottle – empty – pair of flip-flops for the regular trips to and from the tent to the campsite showers and loos, plastic drinking cup and plate, penknife, and a large scale map of the whole Atlantic coast so I can track my progress in the old-fashioned way, sans sat nav.
 Why?
-Because I want to make this trip ‘unplugged’ as fas as in humanly possible in an age where not having a smartphone and a smart card is heresy.
-All too soon, I shall soon be, ‘Sans teeth, sans eyes, sans taste, sans everything’, and I want to use those declining faculties to the full for as long as I possibly can, and that means predicting the weather, not by studying fluffy graphics and cartoon suns on a screen, but by looking up and feeling the wind on your face.
+Because having passed officially into the foothills of old age, if Shakespeare is to be believed I shall soon be, ‘Sans teeth, sans eyes, sans taste, sans everything’.
+I want to enjoy those faculties to the full for as long as I possibly can.
+That means working out the weather by looking up and feeling the wind on your face, not studying fluffy graphics and cartoon suns on a screen.
+I am determined this trip should be ‘unplugged’, as far as is humanly possible.

-And, as further proof – were any needed – of my old man credentials, I have a selected edition of the sixteenth century philosopher Michel de Montaigne’s Essais as reading material for this trip.
+As further proof – were any needed – of my old man credentials, I have a selected edition of the sixteenth century philosopher Michel de Montaigne’s Essais as reading material for this trip.
+I’m no scholar, and the collected works would weigh me down too much, so Michel’s greatest hits is perfect.
 Pretentious, moi?
 Little bit, yes.
-But his thoughts on everything from farting to facing your own mortality are short and easy to read by torchlight in a tent, always thought provoking, and he’s funny, especially about his own weaknesses.
-I like the idea of my favourite Frenchman as my travelling companion, albeit he’s coming along for the ride in an English translation.
-He and I have been having imaginary conversations for years.
-I’d miss him and it’s only right that he’s on this trip especially, because we’re travelling to his part of the country.
+But he’s good company and his thoughts on everything from smells to facing your own mortality are short and easy to read by torchlight in a tent, and always thought provoking.
+Crucially for me, he’s funny, especially about his own weaknesses.
+I haven’t done enough laughing recently.
+I like the idea of my favourite Frenchman as my travelling companion, albeit he’s coming along for the ride in an English translation, because he and I have been having imaginary conversations for years.
+And it’s only right that he’s on this trip because we’re peddling through his part of the country.
 Montaigne was a Gascon first and a Frenchman second, and we are on our way to Gascony, a region that once had its own language and customs, and its own king in Henri de Navarre, later Henry IV of France.
 D’Artagnan from Alexandre Dumas’s Three Musketeers was also born…

 ‘All set?’ says my sister, rather pointedly as she brushes past me on the way to the car.